Chamber Musician - Diary entries

 Rachmaninoff's role: Chamber Musician and Solo Pianist

 Notes: Satina indicates that this was a chamber music concert, however she does not offer information on which chamber works by Rachmaninoff were played.
-However, Apetian recorded the works that are indicated, also noting that it was not clear which of the Etudes-Tableaux were played.
-The names of the other musicians are not known.
+However, Apetian recorded the works that are indicated, though also noting that it was not clear which of the Etudes-Tableaux were played.
+Keldysh (p.
+403) notes that the violinist and cellist were local musicians.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 21 1915 (Julian calendar)